ubc/compair/README.md

 `CAS_USE_SAML`: Determines which authorization endpoint to use. '/serviceValidate' if false (default). '/samlValidate' if true.

-`CAS_USER_ROLE_FIELD`: CAS field will determine the user's default system role on account creation (default: none).
+`CAS_ATTRIBUTE_USER_ROLE`: CAS field will determine the user's default system role on account creation (default: none).
 Will only promote to instructor if there is a match against `CAS_INSTRUCTOR_ROLE_VALUES`.
 If not specified or does not match any value from `CAS_INSTRUCTOR_ROLE_VALUES`, the user will be given the student system role and will manually need to be promoted if needed.

-`CAS_INSTRUCTOR_ROLE_VALUES`: List of values `CAS_USER_ROLE_FIELD` can contain that would indicate the user is an instructor (default: empty set).
+`CAS_INSTRUCTOR_ROLE_VALUES`: List of values `CAS_ATTRIBUTE_USER_ROLE` can contain that would indicate the user is an instructor (default: empty set).
 Separate values by a space (ex: `instructor teacher staff`).

 `CAS_ATTRIBUTE_FIRST_NAME`: Optionally automatically sync user's first name with the supplied CAS attribute (Will only override if attribute is present a contains content).